Samit Ghosh: Career

-Samit Ghosh has a banking career spanning over 30 years in India, South Asia and the Middle East with a specialization in retail banking.
-He started his career with Citibank in 1975.
+Ghosh started his career with Citibank in 1975.
 From 1980 to 1985, he worked as the vice president for investment and corporate banking at Arab Bank in Bahrain.
 He returned to India in 1985 to rejoin Citibank and was part of the management team which launched retail banking in 1985.
-He was the vice-president of Citibank from 1975-1980 and again from 1985-1993.
-From 1993 to 1996, he held the position of regional head of personal banking for South Asia and the Middle East at Standard Chartered Bank in Dubai.
-Prior to founding Ujjivan, he was the CEO at Bank of Muscat.
+He was the vice-president of Citibank between 1975-1980 and again between 1985 and 1993.
+From 1993 to 1996, he was regional head of personal banking for South Asia and the Middle East at Standard Chartered Bank in Dubai.
+He later became the CEO of Bank Muscat.

 In November 2005, he founded Ujjivan Financial Services in Bengaluru as a non-deposit taking, non-banking financial company (NBFC), primarily operating in the microfinance sector.
-The organization focuses on providing loans to women in urban and semi-urban areas.
 In 2013, Ujjivan obtained registration with the Reserve Bank of India (RBI) as a non-banking financial company - microfinance institution (NBFC-MFI).
 From February 1, 2017, he held the position of MD & CEO at Ujjivan Small Finance Bank until his retirement on November 30, 2019.
 Ghosh is a Non-Executive, Non-Independent Director at Ujjivan Small Finance Bank.